EtienneMR/flametracker/README.md

 ## Overview

-The `Tracker` library provides a way to track and visualize function calls and execution times within Python programs.
+The `FlameTracker` library provides a way to track and visualize function calls and execution times within Python programs.
 It includes features like:

 - Hierarchical action tracking
 - Timing of function calls